Unity-Technologies/com.unity.webrtc/Documentation~/index.md

 To check the compatible NVIDIA graphics card, please visit on the [NVIDIA VIDEO CODEC SDK web site](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix#Encoder).

+This package depends on **NVIDIA Video Codec SDK 9.1**.
+Please check the graphics driver version.
+- Windows: Driver version `436.15` or higher
+- Linux:   Driver version `435.21` or higher

 > [!NOTE]
 > On Linux, `libc++1` `libc++abi1` packages should be installed.
 > Please install like command below